 - Often, our competitors, for price reasons, choose Rongai route on Mount Kilimanjaro because it’s possible to climb in 5 days as opposed to 6 compulsory days on Umbwe route, even though it is the most visited and with less beautiful landscapes,

 - Two very complementary mountains, one has an alpine character with its valleys, mountain-lakes and peaks, and the much more softly-formed second one, with more open horizons, a volcano whose fiery summits prove its still active nature,

-- A 3 nights acclimatization on Mount Kenya (1 night at 3300m and 2 at more than 4000m), giving maximum chance of success on Mount Kilimanjaro where we have another 3 nights between 3800m and 4700m before the final climb,
+- A 3 nights acclimatisation on Mount Kenya (1 night at 3300m and 2 at more than 4000m), giving maximum chance of success on Mount Kilimanjaro where we have another 3 nights between 3800m and 4700m before the final climb.

 - A day of game drives (and rest between the 2 climbs) in the Kenyan Amboseli National Park, at the foot of Mount Kilimanjaro.